Why Terry Metcalf Left the Cardinals for the CFL

 Metcalf added, “I thought I would still be in the NFL, but nobody seemed willing to want to talk.
 So I had to look elsewhere.”

-The 26 year old Metcalf was known as “The Franchise” in St. Louis.
-He was the Cards third round draft choice in 1973 out of Long Beach State and quickly became one of the greatest all-purpose backs the game had ever seen.
+The 26-year-old Metcalf was known as “The Franchise” in St. Louis and was the Cardinals’ third-round draft choice in 1973 out of Long Beach State.
+He quickly became one of the greatest all-purpose backs the game had ever seen.

 In 1974, Metcalf became the first NFL player to average 30 yards per kick return and 10 yards per punt return in the same season.
 The following year he set an NFL record with 2462 combined yards and became one of only four players to account for touchdowns by rushing, receiving, kick return, punt return, and passing in a season.